-Patients who have had valve replacement surgery may be given Warfarin (a blood thinning medication or anticoagulant) to prevent unwanted clotting in the bloodstream.
+Patients who have had valve replacement surgery may be given Warfarin (a blood thinning medication or anticoagulant) to prevent unwanted clotting in the blood stream.

-When you are discharged from hospital the blood level of Warfarin may not be fully stabilised.
-Further adjustments will be required over the next month or two until your body's particular requirement is reached.
+At the time of your discharge from hospital the blood level of Warfarin may not be fully stabilised.
+Further adjustments will be required over the next month or two until your particular body's requirement is reached.